lo-ise/sea_ice_downloader/README.md

 ##The data
-The data is sourced from (NSIDC)[website] (put details here).
-For full details on the input data, please refer to the (official documentation.)[website]
+The data is sourced from [NSIDC](http://nsidc.org/data/nsidc-0051).
+For full details on the input data, please refer to the [official documentation.](http://nsidc.org/data/docs/daac/nsidc0051_gsfc_seaice.gd.html)

-The plugin sources the daily grids of sea ice concenration.
+The plugin sources the daily grids of sea ice concentration.
 Valid date range is from 1979 to 2013.

 ##Using the plugin
-Add the following plugin repository to QGIS Desktop.

-PUT PLUGIN REPO HERE

-Search for the plugin, named, SeaIceData

-Install it.

-It should appear as an icon on the toolbar.

-##Dev notes
-This currently works and produces a composite also.

-###To do
-1. Write up information on the data itself
-2. the actual downloading is a bit clunky.
-Would be better to use ftplib, but I couldnt get this to work.
-3. Option to display the grids in the iface.
-I don't understand why this isn't working at the moment.
-4. Add the northern dataset.
+Information to follow....